Room: R3.31 (Ramphal)

 Centre for the Study of Women and Gender

 I am a Registered Nutritionist (public health) working on the social and policy aspects of the food system.
-For many years I worked in the global South through the London School of Hygiene and Tropical Medicine and UN agencies; now I work on food and social policy and social problems in the global North/Europe.
-I moved to Warwick in 2000 to the Department of Sociology; through the interdisciplinary Warwick Food group I also work with colleagues in the Warwick Crop Centre, PAIS and Maths & Stats.
+For many years I worked in the global South through the London School of Hygiene and Tropical Medicine and UN agencies; now I work more on food and social policy and social problems in the global North/Europe, having moved to Warwick in 2000 to the Department of Sociology.
+Through the interdisciplinary Warwick Food group I also work with colleagues in the Warwick Crop Centre, PAIS and Maths & Stats.
 In 2008 I was a Senior Marie Curie Research Fellow at University College Dublin, working on implementing a rights based approaches to food poverty.
-I am a Member of the Food Ethics Council UK, an independent charity working to make the food system fairer.
-I am often a member of external research steering groups and government committees: e.g. for the Food Standards Agency and for Defra.
 Download CV